skip to content

 The smaller fisheries occur off Onslow, Nickol Bay, Broome and along the Kimberley coast.
 There is another in the south-west, which includes the waters off Fremantle and in Comet/Geographe Bay.

-Target catch ranges and landings for 2010/11 and 2011 are shown for the main fisheries in the table below.
-Lower catches compared to targets for some smaller northern fisheries can be attributed to low ‘effort’ (amount of fishing), due to high costs of fishing, low demand on the export market and lower prawn prices.
+Also in recent years, lower catches compared to targets for some smaller northern fisheries can be attributed to low effort due to high costs of fishing in relation to various other factors including low demand on the export market and lower prawn prices or low catch rates.
+In Broome, no fishing was done in 2014.

-Main commercial managed prawn fisheries 2010/11 or 2011
+Main commercial managed prawn fisheries 2014

 Fishery Target catch Actual catch Commercial value